Active Substance: insulin human

 How is Insuman used?

-Insuman is given by injection under the skin, generally in the abdominal wall (tummy) or the thigh, according to the doctor’s recommendations.
+Insuman Rapid, Infusat, Basal and Comb are given by injection under the skin, generally in the abdominal wall (tummy) or the thigh, according to the doctor’s recommendations.
 The injection site is changed for each injection.
 The desired blood glucose levels, the type of Insuman to be used, and the dose and timing of injections are determined by the doctor for each patient individually, and are adjusted to suit the patient’s diet, physical activity and lifestyle.
 The patient’s blood glucose should be tested regularly to find the lowest effective dose.
 Insuman should be given before meals.
 See the package leaflet for exact timings.

-Insuman Rapid may also be given into a vein, but only in hospital where the patient can be closely monitored.
-Insuman Infusat is specially prepared ready to be used in infusion pumps.
+Insuman Rapid may also be given into a vein, but only in an intensive care unit or similar setting where the patient can be closely monitored.
+Insuman Infusat is specially prepared ready to be used as a continuous infusion under the skin using an external portable infusion pump.

 How does Insuman work?

-Diabetes is a disease in which the body does not produce enough insulin to control the level of blood glucose.
-Insuman is a replacement insulin that is identical to the insulin made by the body.
+Diabetes is a disease in which the body does not produce enough insulin to control the level of blood glucose (type-1 diabetes) or when the body is unable to use insulin effectively (type-2 diabetes).
+Insuman is a replacement insulin that is similar to the insulin made by the body.

-The active substance in Insuman, insulin human, is produced by a method known as ‘recombinant DNA technology’: it is made by a bacterium that has received a gene (DNA), which makes it able to produce insulin.
+The active substance in Insuman, human insulin, is produced by a method known as ‘recombinant DNA technology’: it is made by bacteria into which a gene (DNA) has been introduced that makes the bacteria able to produce insulin.
 Insuman contains insulin in various forms: the soluble form, which acts quickly (within 30 minutes of injection), and the isophane and crystalline-protamine forms, which are absorbed much more slowly during the day, giving them a longer duration of action.

 The replacement insulin acts in the same way as naturally produced insulin and helps glucose enter cells from the blood.
 By controlling the level of blood glucose, the symptoms and complications of diabetes are reduced.